 "He has shown me what true joy looks like through the lives of those who have nothing."

 So this is Go Fish.
 We are not a Christian company.
-We are a company that understands our call as Christians and believes "as we have the opportunity, [we must] do good to all people" (Galatians 6:10).
+We are a company that understands our call as Christians and believe "as we have the opportunity, [we must] do good to all people" (Galatians 6:10).

-In 2004, we chose to open other locations and currently have stores in seven states.
-Our franchises or partnerships are based on the premise that we can use our life experiences, skills and jobs for the benefit of God’s people.
+In 2004, we chose to open other locations and currently have five stores, in two states.
+Our franchises and partnerships are based on the premise that we can use our life experiences, skills, and jobs for the benefit of God’s people.